 Uzvar is an ancient Ukrainian drink made of mixed dried fruits.
-Classic combination is apples, pears and smoked prunes.
-But of course you can use any fruits that you like.
+Classic combinations are apples, pears, and smoked prunes.
+But of course, you can use any fruits that you like.
 Just avoid the fruits that were soaked in sugar syrup.
-Uzvar has natural subtle sweet taste and is pleasant to drink like it is.
-But…
+Uzvar has a natural, subtle, sweet taste and is pleasant to drink as it is….

 gluten-free